GiuseppeJoeT/Angular-Tour-of-Heroes/README.md

 # Angular-Tour-of-Heroes
 The Tour of Heroes tutorial covers the fundamentals of Angular.
-It is one of the main tutorial in the Angular official documentation. [](https://angular.io/tutorial)
+It is one of the main tutorial in the Angular official documentation.
+[Angular Official Documentation](https://angular.io/tutorial)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.